 1. Prep Your Training Zone in Advance

-The fewer variables that stand between you and your workout, the easier it is to start that workout.
+The fewer variables standing between you and your workout, the easier it is to start that workout.
 When you get in the habit of setting your bike up, filling your water bottles, charging your headphones, and laying out a clean kit in advance, you’ll always be four steps closer to a successful workout.
 This type of routine can also really help you maintain consistency and prevent additional stress or frustration when it’s time to ride.

-2. Read the Weekly Tips
+2. Read the Workout Description

 3. Carry a Water Bottle